 She further explained there were already established slave codes within native territories dating back to the 1827 Cherokee Constitution, which stated, “The descendants of Cherokee men by all free women, except the African race, whose parents may have been living together as man and wife, according to the customs and laws of this Nation, shall be entitled to all the rights and privileges of this Nation, as well as the posterity of Cherokee women by all free men.
 No person who is of negro or mulatto parentage, either by the father or mother side, shall be eligible to hold any office of profit, honor, or trust under this Government.”

 “There were even Black Codes to keep in line the free Black populace, given there was a free Black population living among the Cherokees, Choctaws, Creeks, and other groups,” added Coleman.

 Once in Indian Territory, Watie and other native slave-owners resumed their practice.
 Watie, a staunch Confederate whose loyalty and battlefield exploits had earned him the rank of brigadier general, was among the last of all Confederate officers to surrender, not doing so until June 23, 1865.
 After the Civil War, Watie went to Washington, D.C., as a representative of the southern Cherokee.
-He spent his final years as a planter and businessman and assisted in the collection of Cherokee tales and legends.
-His life is an example of the intersectionality of capitalism, race, and humanity practiced by some Native Americans.
+He spent his final years as a planter and businessman and assisted in collecting Cherokee tales and legends.
+His life exemplifies the intersectionality of capitalism, race, and humanity practiced by some Native Americans.

 Stand Watie died September 9, 1871, in Honey Creek, Indian Territory; now Oklahoma.